Galudev/APIshop/README.md

 For execute the API you need execute APIShop.jar file, or use Docker for get an image.

-For use the API, you need charge the url "http://localhost:8080/api/shop/customers/".
-The API contains the attributes name, surname, email and birthdate for each customer, and have this capabilities:
+For use the API, you need to use the url "http://localhost:8080/api/shop/customers/".
+The API contains the attributes name, surname, email and birthdate for each customer, and have the following capabilities:

 * Create a new customer: Use POST and one value for each attribute, if you do not send a value for an attribute, this is create how empty value (for example